Physics-50/Module-1/docs/week1-prelab.md

 # Module 1 Week 1 Pre-lab

-**All Google Form Questions on this page are due before the start of you lab period**
+**All Google Form Questions on this page are due before the start of your lab period**

-For all experiments in this course, you will keep a data sheet (Google Sheet) and a lab notebook (Google Doc) that are individually assigned to you through Google Classroom.
-Before you can access your assigned documents, you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with [this link](https://classroom.google.com/c/ODI0NDEyNjQzNDEz){:target="_blank"}.
-After you've done this once, you will not have to log into Google classroom separately again; all links to documents we provide through Google classroom in this lab manual should work.
-Once you've signed up for Google classroom you will also receive links to your assigned spreadsheet and lab notebook for each Module via e-mail, or you can access them through Google classroom under classwork.
+For all experiments in this course, you will keep a data sheet (Google Sheet) and a lab notebook (Google Doc) that are individually assigned to you.
+At the start of the course, you will receive an email with a link to a Google Drive directory containing your assigned spreadsheet and lab notebook for each Module.

-Please make sure to join Google classroom from your g.hmc.edu account.
-Students from other Claremont colleges taking the course should consult HMC's CIS support if you have any issues - they will issue you a g.hmc.edu account. **The course will not appear in your Google Classroom account until you join the course with the link.**
+If you are having any trouble accessing your assigned spreadsheet or lab notebook, please contact your instructor.

-Throughout an experiment -- but especially in the exploratory phase, when unsure what factors influence your measurement -- it can be especially important to take detailed notes.
-Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a template Google Sheet and Google Doc you should use, assigned from Google Classroom.
+Throughout an experiment -- but especially in the exploratory phase, when you are unsure what factors influence your measurement -- it can be especially important to take detailed notes.
+Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a template Google Sheet and Google Doc you should use.

 **Make sure you have your data spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this page.
 Please note that we require you to use the provided spreadsheet/lab notebook.
-The shared spreadsheet will make it easier for us to troubleshoot if any issues come up, and provides a historical record of your data collection.
+The shared spreadsheet will make it easier for us to troubleshoot if any issues come up, and will provide a historical record of your data collection.
 It is acceptable for lab partners to use one spreadsheet for collecting data.
-However, the partner whose spreadsheet was not used for data collection must 1) make a note in their spreadsheet stating that the data was originally collected in your lab partner's notebook and 2) ensure you have a copy of the complete data set pasted into your own Google classroom assigned spreadsheet before the end of each lab session.
-Discussion and collaboration is encouraged, but both partners are individually responsible for completing their own analysis and submitting their own work.**
+However, the partner whose spreadsheet was not used for data collection must 1) make a note in their spreadsheet stating that the data was originally collected in your lab partner's notebook and 2) ensure you have a copy of the complete data set pasted into your own assigned spreadsheet before the end of each lab session.
+Discussion and collaboration are encouraged, but both partners are individually responsible for completing their own analysis and submitting their own work.**

 ## Preface